Highlow: Highlow Hall

 Highlow Hall comprised a small manor house and various auxiliary agricultural buildings dating to the late 16th century with middle 17th century alterations.
 By the time of Edward II the Highlow manor belonged to the Archer family, which later became extinct.
 Robert le Eyre was hereditary warden of the Royal Forest of the Peak administered from Peveril Castle in Castleton, during Edward III's reign, Robert's grandson, William le Eyre de Hope was forest warden.
 By the beginning of the 15th century Highlow Hall became the seat of a branch of the Eyre family, them having arrived in the country during the Norman Conquest, and by the time of Edward I had settled at the village of Hope.

 Robert Eyre rebuilt the hall during the 17th century, and later became High Sheriff of Derbyshire.
 In the early part of the 18th century, John Eyre resurrected the ancient surname of Archer, but following his death in 1842 the hall and adjoining farm were sold to the Duke of Devonshire, owner of Chatsworth House, with tenant farmers taking up residence at the hall.
 Following the death of the 10th Duke of Devonshire the hall, as well as a number of other farms in the Chatsworth Estate were sold in order to satisfy death duties.
 The then resident tenants, the Wain family, bought Highlow Hall and remain present owners.
 The outbuildings and barns have been converted to cottages which are in separate ownership.

 Governance and demography

-Population
+Population and local bodies

-There are 585 residents recorded within Highlow (along with Abney and Abney Grange, Offerton and the former Outseats parishes) for the 2011 census.
+There are 27 residents recorded within Highlow parish for the 2021 census.

-Local bodies

 Because of its small population, Highlow is managed at the first level of public administration via combined parish meetings with Abney and Abney Grange alongside Offerton, there is no parish council.

 At district level, the wider area is overseen by Derbyshire Dales district council, and because of its inclusion within a national park, the Peak District Park Authority.
 Derbyshire County Council provides the highest level strategic services locally.